Personality-Enhanced Social Recommendations in SAMI: Exploring the Role of Personality Detection in Matchmaking: Methodology

 We benchmarked our models against the best-performing state-of-the-art (SOTA) models across multiple studies: BERT-base + MLP \citep{mehta_bottom-up_2020}, XGBoost + Social Network Analysis (SNA) \citep{tadesse_personality_2018}, and CNN-Adaboost-2channel \citep{mohades_deilami_contextualized_2022}, representing transformer-based, boosting-based, and hybrid deep learning approaches, respectively.

 Ideally, direct benchmarking on a shared dataset would be preferable, but this was infeasible for two reasons:

-\begin{itemize} \item Hardware limitations prevented large-scale retraining of Mehta et al.'s MLP models \citep{mehta_bottom-up_2020}. \item Dataset incompatibility—our student introductions were too small for fine-tuning and lacked the required features for the other models.
+\begin{itemize} \item Hardware limitations prevented large-scale retraining of Mehta et al.'s MLP models \citep{mehta_bottom-up_2020}. \item The dataset was found to be incompatible.
+Our student introductions were too small for fine-tuning and lacked the required features for the other models.
 XGBoost + SNA relies on social network data (user interactions, engagement), which our dataset does not contain.
 CNN-Adaboost-2channel extracts linguistic features from long-form text or speech transcription, making it ill-suited for brief introduction posts. \end{itemize}

 Adapting these models would require substantial computational resources and careful consideration of what additional data could be ethically collected from students.
 Instead, we kept these models in their original contexts to use as benchmarks while testing our models on student introductions, to ensure a fair comparison across domains.
 Table~\ref{tab:bert_gpt_comparison} presents the results, offering insights into the effectiveness of different modeling strategies for personality inference in real-world social recommendation systems.